Yarrow Tea And Its Benefits

 - Yarrow tea has a sedative effect so drinking the tea can help you relax after a stressful, hectic day and also help you sleep peacefully.

-- Yarrow tea facilitates easy menstrual flow and also relieves you from intolerable cramping.
+- This tea facilitates easy menstrual flow and also relieves you from intolerable cramping.
 Women with irregular periods can get benefits from its usage.

 - Yarrow tea can ease the discomfort and pain of hemorrhoids.